mattw59/unfound/docs/plan.md

 - [ ] add the ability to zoom in and out
 - [ ] include a missions list on the bottom right corner
 - [ ] make the viewport in 16 X 9 ratio, 1000px wide
+- [X] initial brainstorming and task outline for development
 - [X] add in Webpack to produce a basic development-time artifact
     - [X] single index.html
     - [X] single javascript file